Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Application-neutral example

 \item Spline-based function approximations are not well-suited to capturing discontinuous or highly nonlinear relationships that may be encountered during peak demand probabilistic modeling.

 \item \Gls{GAMLSS} can suffer from over-smoothing or under-fitting, where the estimates fail to adequately capture the behavior of the distribution parameters. \end{itemize}

-To empirically validate these limitations, we compared our method with \gls{GAMLSS} on the same dataset described earlier.
+To empirically validate these limitations, the proposed method is compared with \gls{GAMLSS} \cite{rigby_generalized_2005} against the true parameters.
 All three \gls{GEV} parameters in the \gls{GAMLSS} model are approximated using penalized B-splines of the covariate $\boldsymbol{x}_{1,n}$.
-The estimates of our method and those of \gls{GAMLSS} are displayed in \autoref{fig:synthetic_params_gamlss} against the true parameters.
+As observed, although the improvements in location, scale, and shape parameter estimates may appear visually modest, \gls{GAMLSS} estimates tend to underfit, especially where covariate effects are strong.
+This is especially obvious for the $\sigma$ and $\xi$ parameters.
+The proposed method more closely follows the true parameter curves.
+While not universally superior in every region, the proposed method usually provides better alignment, especially in the $\sigma$ and $\xi$ estimates.